Back Pain · Program · Freedom

 USD · ≈ $100 AUD · charged once

 You measure your own pain and strength on Day 1, 28 and 56.
-By week 8 you'll see whether it worked — in black and white, your numbers, no spin.
+By week 8, you'll know: your numbers, no spin.

 Founder pricing ends at 50 members.
 After that it's $97.